Face Value Report – Returns and Risks Associated with Influencer Marketing

 Social Media Risk Assessments

-Helping clients assess and contextualize risks presented by social media influencers.
+Helping clients assess and contextualize risks presented by social media content.

 Corporate Culture Checks